Moqume/Background-Manager-WP/readme.txt

 = Features =

 * Integration with WordPress Media Library
+* Full support for the WordPress Theme Customizer
 * Full-screen background images
 * Full control over position for images in normal display mode (tiling, positioning, scrolling and stretching)
 * "Ease in" of a full-screen background image